jschmitz/blog/_drafts/freeclimb-quick-conference.md

 ## Conclusion
-You've created a conference call that is available to anyone that calls that number, pretty cool and also something you probably don't want to keep running on your account :) Once the calls you have calls connecting try getting conferences created dynamically using the API and using startConfOnEnter to provide folks with hold music.
+You've created a conference call that is available to anyone that calls that number, pretty cool and also something you probably don't want to keep running for the world :) Next try getting conferences created dynamically using the API and use your own logic to get folks into the lobby and then start the conference.
 You can keep adding building blocks of FreeClimb API along with other API services to make your app more and more awesome.